 Daniel: Vedanta accommodates both positions simultaneously: your duty-less self (as free awareness) and your apparent position as the limited action figure.
 Vedanta is a complete teaching, and thus takes all views/positions (real or not) into account.

-Appreciating (dharmically responding) to your apparent duty as a householder whilst positioning the mind firmly in awareness as awareness is what it’s all about.
+Appreciating (dharmically responding to) your apparent duty as a householder whilst positioning the mind firmly in awareness as awareness is what it’s all about.
 When the mind is firmly rooted in self-knowledge, though the apparent reality (maya) and the action figure (jiva) continues to exist, a very different “texture” is fructified.
 We call this texture “ease” – the understanding that, although there is a limited role to attend to, in actuality I am always free of it.

-But not so easy to apply. ☺
+Simple really, but not so easy to apply. ☺

 You’re doing great.